erwanlemerrer/erwanlemerrer.github.io/_pages/about.md

 >triumphs everywhere, by its object position, over the subject of analysis."
 (Jean Baudrillard, Fatal Strategies.)

-My main current research activity is trying to disprove that nice Baudrillard quote, by studying [black-box algorithms](https://github.com/erwanlemerrer/blackbox-algorithms) in the context of recommender systems, or neural-network models.
+My main current research activity is trying to disprove that quote, by studying [black-box algorithms](https://github.com/erwanlemerrer/blackbox-algorithms) in the context of recommender systems, neural-network models, or decision-making algorithms in general.
 I am also interested in algorithms for the distribution of machine learning (deep networks, GANs).

 I was a senior research scientist at Technicolor R&I (2009-2018), where I worked on scalable storage, processing and machine learning for data analytics and monitoring of home devices.
 I own a PhD on distributed systems from University of Rennes 1, and a background on peer-to-peer systems, and graph mining/algorithms.
 My Ph.D. thesis was financed by Orange Labs (where I stayed btw 2004-2007).
 I obtained my habilitation (HDR) on November 2016 from University of Rennes 1.
 I am the president and sysadmin of the gozdata association, that provides the gozmail service, built from free software.